Old Republic International Corporation research snapshot

 $42 to $46

-More likely if operating EPS grows near 4% annually, the consolidated combined ratio stays around the mid-90s, the title market remains stable, and investors value normalized earnings near 13x.
+More likely if operating EPS grows near 3% annually, the consolidated combined ratio stays around the mid-90s, the title market remains stable, and investors value normalized earnings near 12x to 13x.

 Bearish case

-More likely if commercial auto or other claims worsen, reserves strengthen materially, title volumes contract, bond yields fall, investment losses rise, or investors apply a 9x multiple to lower operating earnings.
+More likely if commercial auto or the run-off transactional risk book worsens, reserves strengthen materially, title volumes contract, bond yields fall, investment losses rise, or investors apply a 9x or lower multiple to reduced operating earnings.

 ORI AI technical analysis